RomainPastureau/Krajjat/README.md

 * Resampling a motion sequence to a target frequency.
 * Correcting missing values via interpolation.

 All of these functions can be applied on single motion sequences, or on a batch of sequences.

-You can also perform pre-processing steps on audio files:
+The toolbox also handles the pre-processing of audio files, allowing to:
+* Filter some frequencies of the audio files.
-* Resample
+* Resample audio files.
+* Trim audio files.
+* Get the envelope of the audio, or the pitch, intensity or formants (via the module Parselmouth).

-### Display
+### Visualisation
 The display functions allow to:
-* Display a sequence pose by pose or in real time, with highly customizable visualization options.
+* Visualise a sequence pose by pose or in real time, with highly customizable visualization options.
-* Display a sequence concurrently to an audio and/or a video file; the video file can be played below it or next to it.
+* Visualise a sequence concurrently to an audio and/or a video file; the video file can be played below it or next to it.
-* Display two sequences side by side, to compare before and after pre-processing, for example.
+* Visualise two sequences side by side, to compare before and after pre-processing, for example.
 * Save any of the previous displays as a MP4 video.

+A range of functions also allows to plot different analysis results

 ### Analysis
 The toolbox comes with a series of functions for analyses of the sequences to:
-* Plot the values of the x, y and z coordinates, the distance travelled, and the absolute changes of speed and acceleration across time for any given joint.
+* Plot the values of the x, y and z coordinates, the distance travelled by the joints, or any derivative such as the velocity or acceleration.
 * Plot one of these values for all the joints, with the sub-plots organized according to their position in space.
-* Get the envelope, the pitch, the intensity of the formants from an audio file containing speech.
 * Performing the correlation, cross-correlation, coherence, ICA/PCA, or getting the mutual information between any of the kinetic properties of the joints and the acoustic properties of the speech - along with the statistics to compute the significance of the relationship between the two arrays of values.